FLOWERS THAT ATTRACT BUTTERFLIES, BUT NOT BEES

 - Zinna Phlox, Phlox

-These are the flowers you can have that will attract butterfly.
-But Do they invite Bees Too?
+These are the flowers that will attract butterflies.
+But do they attract bees too?

 Gardner 1 – If you have caterpillars, you probably will get bees.
-At least wasps like to take them.
-But many of the bees that I get on my nectar plants, pay no attention to me.
-Teach her to look before touching and how to tell the difference between wasps and the bees that are just into nectarine.
+They are at least liked by wasps.
+Many of the bees I see on my nectar plants don’t pay much attention to me.
+Teach her to look before touching, and to distinguish between wasps from bees that are in nectarine.

 Gardner 2– Most plants that attract butterflies are going to attract bees too.
 They both like nectar…Perhaps having a few bees around can help you teach your grand-daughter that bees are relatively harmless and they mind their own business when left alone?

 Gardener 3 – I agree, that you should teach her how to coexist with bees and that they will not hurt her unless provoked.
-I am allergic to bees and realized that I had two choices — stay out of the garden (never!) or learn how to live with them.
+I am allergic to bees and realized that I had two choices — stay out of the garden (never!)
+You can learn to live with them.